apitrace/apitrace/DEVELOPMENT.markdown

 * No backwards compatibility guarantees for derived data (ASCII dumps, state, images, etc).

-* There should be no gratuitous change to command line tool interfaces, but no guarantees are given.
+* There should be no gratuitous changes to command line tool interfaces, but no guarantees are given.